smbutterfield/ibmt17-18/_16-intro-to-modulation/b1-ex-pivotchords.md

 [A,6G,A,,E,,] [A,6E,A,,G,,]| [A,6A,,F,,] [A,6DF,A,,D,,]| [F,6FB,D,B,,B,,,] [F,3FB,D,D,,][^G,3^ECC,C,,]| [F,9FCC,F,,] z3|]{% endcapture %}
 {% include abc-example.html number="2" abc=ex2 %}

 What makes this modulation work so well?
-How strong is the progression before and after the pivot chord?
+More specifically, how strong is the progression before and after the pivot chord?

 ## Voice-leading and patterns assisting pivots